|

 The Halcyon was rising up out of the water.
 Its hull was caught up between

-two raised sections of what was clearly a much bigger craft that was rising
+two raised sections of what was clearly a much bigger craft underneath

 "What is THAT?"
 Goss asked.
 Behind him everyone else had come